Green buildings are designed and built in such a way that they have a reduced impact on the environment.

 Visit Planet Clark

 Planet Clark is an outreach and education partnership group consisting of public and private organizations and businesses.
-The main partners are Community Development's Building Safety and Energy Efficiency programs and the Department of Environmental Services.
+The main partners are Community Development's Building Safety and Energy Efficiency programs.

 Besides visiting schools and community groups, Energy Efficiency Services travels around the county in the Planet Clark trailer.
 The trailer has displays that feature: